A note on Poisson summation for GL(2): Introduction

 \subsection{Relation to the $r$-trace formula}

 Before continuing, let us describe the larger context in which this work is situated.
 The Arthur-Selberg trace formula remains the most powerful tool by which general cases of Langlands' Functoriality conjecture have been proved.
 In the original Beyond Endoscopy proposal \cite{BE}, Langlands proposed a new refinement of the trace formula in order to attack Functoriality in full generality.
 The idea was to weight the spectral side of the trace formula with coefficients that would detect when a given automorphic representation $\pi$ was a transfer from a smaller group.
 This coefficient was to be the order of the pole at $s=1$ of the associated $L$-function $L(s,\pi,r)$.
 By a standard Tauberian theorem often used in analytic number theory, Langlands gave an expression for this coefficient that led to a limit of trace formulas (e.g., \cite{venk,alt3}), but this expression is valid only for tempered $\pi$.
-Thus the contribution of nontempered representations, among which the trivial representation is the most nontempered one, have to be removed before such a limit could be analyzed.
-This led to the suggestion in \cite{FLN} of applying a Poisson summation formula to the elliptic terms, and using it to cancel the contribution of the trivial representation.
-(See \cite{problems} for an introduction to these ideas.)
+Thus the contribution of nontempered representations, among which the trivial representation is the most nontempered one, has to be removed before such a limit could be analyzed.
+This led to the perspetive of \cite{FLN}.

 As such, the cancellation of the trivial representation only represents a first, though extremely formidable, step in this long process of refining the trace formula.
-Unless the residual spectrum of $G$ is only one-dimensional (which is the case for example for GL$(p)$ for any prime $p$ and $F = \Q$), then there remains additional nontempered terms to be removed.
-Nonetheless, as with \cite{alt2}, one can already prove bounds towards Ramanujan as a result of this cancellation, so there are tangible rewards to be gained along the way.
+Nonetheless, as with \cite{alt2}, one can obtain bounds towards Ramanujan as a result of this cancellation, so there are tangible rewards to be gained along the way.